nschulux/GEOS-FNT/README.md

 # PC/GEOS-FNT
 PC/GEOS FNT Fonts
-Fonts from urw-base35-fonts-20200910 converted to FNT with MicroLogic MoreImport and Moretools.
+URW35 : Fonts from urw-base35-fonts-20200910 converted to FNT with MicroLogic MoreImport and Moretools.
+FNT : Other Fonts converted to FNT with MicroLogic MoreImport and Moretools.

 Copy fonts to your PC/GEOS USERDATA FONT directory.